Adult Protective Services and Elder Abuse

 - Physical or sexual abuse

 Victims of abuse are often reluctant to tell anyone about the situation because they are afraid or ashamed.
-Anyone who suspects elder abuse should call and report it.
-Caller's names are held in strict confidence and only released on court order.
+Anyone who suspects elder abuse in Washington County should report it by calling the Department of Human Services, Seniors and People with Disabilities, at 971-673-5200.
+Callers' names are kept in strict confidence and only released on court order.

-The Elder Abuse Prevention Act provides for immediate protection of citizens 65 years of age or older who have been or are being threatened, mistreated or abused, or are in danger of mistreatment or physical abuse.
+The Elder Abuse Prevention Act protects citizens ages 65 or older who have been or are being threatened, mistreated or abused, or are in danger of mistreatment or physical abuse.